 Prehab can also help correct problems caused by many factors other than the gym, track or playing field.
 For example, individuals who spend most of their working life hunched over staring at a screen can end up with shoulder pain.
 Individuals that work manually repeating the same movements over and over daily could suffer with

 RSI.
 Prehab helps to build strength and stability around your most vulnerable areas decreasing the potential for injuries.

 Can your body move the way you want it to?
-We look at how to increase your range of movement, and enable your body to do everything you want it to without injuring or over straining yourself.
+We look at how to increase your range of movement and enable your body to do everything you want it to without injuring or overstraining yourself.
 Maximum effectiveness from optimum movement.
-One of the models used is the Anatomy In Motion.
+One of the models used is Anatomy In Motion.

-A focus on Mindful movement with full awareness of sensations, and somatic feeling in the body.
-Using the observations of the surrounding environment, breath work and movement to focus what you are experiencing.
+A focus on Mindful movement with full awareness of sensations, and somatic feelings in the body.
+Use the observations of the surrounding environment, breath work, and movement to focus on what you are experiencing.
 How your central nervous system and senses all can come together to calm the mind and body.
 This then helps to reduce pain levels, or anxiety and tension.

 Stretching is a vital part of restoring, relaxing and strengthening muscles after they have been worked on using other techniques, overall to restore the body mechanics.

 Stretches will be incorporated into all remedial treatments, and self-stretching releases will be shown to the client so they can do them between treatments.

 Different stretching techniques are used depending on the stage of treatment.
 Passive Stretching, PNF Stretching (where the client participates), and active stretching (where the client fully participates with the practitioner help), will strengthen any area of the body.

 Once your body has received any clinical massage it is important to get the joints and muscles in the area as strong as possible.
 You will be taught either one-to-one or in classes, exactly which exercises are necessary for your particular pathology (injury or other pain condition)